kitab-project-org/kitab-project-org.github.io/_pages/research/arabic-pasts-programmes/programme-2023.md

 The Islamist Approach in Contemporary Arabic Historical Writing: Al-Sallabi’s Narrative on Ottoman History as an Example\
 *Muna Asenwar, Near and Middle Eastern Studies at the University of Basel*

-Convening a new Cultural History of the Middle East and North Africa: The challenges of bridging disciplines to collaboratively rewrite 1620 years of history\
+The Divine in Action: A Comparative Study of Miracles in Early Abbasid and Byzantine Hagiography\
-*Hilary Kalmbach, University of Sussex*
+*Zhicheng Ye, SOAS University of London*

 {% endcapture %}